Comedian Steven Wright once said, “Everywhere is within walking distance if you have the time.”

 Having the right clothes is very important, too.
 If you’re not comfortable, you’ll probably not do your best work.
 Before you leave home, check the daily high and low temps, as well as weather conditions.

-When traveling, try to "tell the whole story" of your trip.
+When traveling, try to “tell the whole story” of your trip.
 That includes taking wide-angle shots, close-ups and people pictures.
 I like to photograph the interesting people I meet on road trips, as these pictures can make a story come alive with a face and personality.
-This is a photograph of Angel Delgadillo, the "guardian angel of Route 66."
+In the photo of Angel Delgadillo, we can see the great spirit of the “guardian angel of Route 66.”
 He was given that title because he was one of the movers behind the creation of Historic Route 66.

-I suggest downloading your images daily, and selecting your favorite images for each day.
-Label those "best of" images or put them in a folder.
-That way, you’ll be all caught up when you return home, where you can work on your favorite images in the digital darkroom.
-Back up your pictures in at least two places.
-On the road, I save files on my laptop and on a portable hard drive.
+I suggest reviewing your images daily, and selecting your favorite images for each day.
+Use labels and flags to pick out your best images so you’ll be all caught up when you return home.
+Reviewing shots daily also lets you see things you might have missed on the small LCD screen of your camera—a poorly composed image or something you might want to go back and reshoot.
+Store your pictures in at least two places.
+On the road, I save files on my laptop and on a portable hard drive, as well as back up the selects to the cloud.

 Our friend Rick Sammon is a regular contributor to this magazine.
 For more of his work, check out his website at www.ricksammon.com.